blakemcbride/Build/README.md

 # **BUILD** - a software build system

+## Note: For now, this project has been shelved.
+A new system, written
+  in Java, has been built and is in production as part of the [Kiss Web Development System](https://github.com/blakemcbride/Kiss).
+It is planned that a new and enhanced Lisp version will be built soon.

 *build* is a software build system like *make*, *ant*, *maven*, and *gradle*.
 It is being built as a response to a significant frustration with existing build systems and no known readily available,